 5. Big Letter Bananagrams

-The goal and rules of the game are simple—you just need to create words horizontally or vertically on the board until there are no more letter tiles left.
-Whoever is the first person to have used all his or her letters once there are no more to draw is the winner.
+The goal and rules of the game are simple—you need to create words horizontally or vertically on the board until there are no more letter tiles left.
+The winner is the first person to have used all his or her letters once there are no more to draw.
 Note, however, that you have to shout “Bananas!” to be considered victorious.

 Pros